atsphinx/stlite/docs/index.rst

 Show the demo
 =============

-Whn you write left-side content into your document,
+When you write left-side content into your document, there is right-side content on your website.

 .. grid:: 2